iyeme-dev/iyeme-dev/README.md

 ## 🌟 About Me

-I am a Junior Front-End Developer with over 2 years of experience building responsive, user-focused web applications using **JavaScript, React, HTML5, and CSS3**.
+Welcome to my GitHub profile!
+I'm a detail-oriented and collaborative Front-End Developer with experience building user-focused web applications.
+I enjoy turning ideas into clean, functional, and responsive digital experiences using modern web technologies.

 I have experience working in Agile teams, contributing to user stories, testing solutions, debugging applications, participating in code reviews, and collaborating with designers and stakeholders to deliver quality software.

-I am currently expanding my skills through a **Full Stack Software Developer Diploma** with Code Institute and I am passionate about continuous learning, accessibility, clean code, and modern web development.

 ---